 The Sherburne Grange meets on the First Saturday of each month.
 Our meetings begin at 2pm.
-We are currently meeting at the old “Baker’s Boutique” building at 25 S. Main St. Sherburne.
+We are currently meeting in member’s homes.
+Please Contact Us to get our meeting location for the month.

 Today’s Grange: An Opportunity To Serve